Is Beyonce Giving Birth To Her Twins With Jay Z Soon? Queen Bey’s Birth Plan Initiated

 Is Beyonce giving birth already?
-Not at this moment but it seems like the countdown has begun as the Queen Bey’s birth plan has been set in motion.
+Not at this moment, but it seems like the countdown has begun as the Queen Bey’s birth plan has been set in motion.

-According to Radar Online, the 35-year-old singer and her family have quietly moved near the hospital she wants to deliver her twins with American rapper Jay Z who is known by birth as Shawn Corey Carter.
+According to Radar Online, the 35-year-old singer and her family have quietly moved near the hospital where she wants to deliver her twins with American rapper Jay Z, who is known by birth as Shawn Corey Carter.

 LOOK AT HOW CUTE THIS PICTURE IS OF BEYONCÉ AND JAY-Z FEELING THE TWINS KICK IM CRYIFNFNDJ pic.twitter.com/aJd4CCLcMB